puppeteer/puppeteer/new-docs/puppeteer.jshandle.dispose.md

 ## JSHandle.dispose() method

-The method stops referencing the element handle.
+Stops referencing the element handle, and resolves when the object handle is successfully disposed of.

 <b>Signature:</b>